bajetech/AstraX/extension/README.md

 3. The `content script` that allows external sites to send and receive messages to `background`.
 Using an event listener, it waits for an application to attempt to communicate using `@bajetech/astrax-api`(under the hood, `window.postMessage`).
-Once it picks up a message and determines that this from `freighter-api`, it sends the message onto `background`.
+Once it picks up a message and determines that this is from `astrax-api`, it sends the message onto `background`.

 ### Create a dev environment for the Popup and Playground to run in